Wpsi1337/notes_app/docs/architecture.md

    - `Store`: shared storage facade that batches DB interactions onto a dedicated thread to keep the UI responsive.
 3. **Rendering**: `ui::*` renders the state to `ratatui` frames.
 Virtualised list rendering only lays out visible rows, honoring search highlights and filter badges.
 4. **Input handling**: `crossterm` events feed into a keybinding resolver that maps keys → actions based on the active profile (vim/emacs/custom).
 Actions mutate state and queue storage operations asynchronously.
 Results feed back into the state via channels.
 5. **Auto-save & journaling**: editor component debounces edits into a journal file under `~/.cache/notetui/` so that forced exits recover unsaved work.
 Saving flushes both DB and journal snapshot.
+A retention policy (`auto_save.snapshot_retention_hours`) governs how long crash-recovery files stay on disk; maintenance sweeps drop expired/partial snapshots before presenting the recovery overlay, and a background timer keeps pruning snapshots even if the recovery UI is never opened.
+The app also checkpoints SQLite’s WAL file on a timer so permission issues or wedged writers surface as early warnings in the status bar.

 ## Search pipeline